0xMati/Tech-Blog/Entra ID/Authentication/Cloud Kerberos Trust in Disconnected forest.md

 ---
-title: "Lab : Playing with Cloud Kerberos Trust in Disconnected Forest - **Work in Progress** "
+title: "Lab: Playing with Cloud Kerberos Trust in a Disconnected Forest – **Work in Progress**"
 date: 2025-05-20
 ---

 # 🔐 Objective

-Demonstrate how it possible to manipulate attributes sync to configure **Cloud Kerberos Trust** in a disconnected (not directly synced by Entra ID Connect) Active Directory forest for hybrid identity scenarios.
+Demonstrate how it is possible to manipulate attributes sync to configure **Cloud Kerberos Trust** in a disconnected (not directly synced by Entra ID Connect) Active Directory forest for hybrid identity scenarios.
-There is no advanced description of all steps, just general idea to make it work.
+This document does not provide a detailed step-by-step guide but rather a high-level overview to achieve a working configuration.

 This lab assumes:
 - 1 Forest "contoso.local"
-    - The forest contains Users Accounts used in day to day local authentication for people
+    - This forest contains user accounts used for daily local authentication
-    - The forest contains Computers objects, domain joined to "contoso.local", used by people with theirs contoso.local Users accounts.
+    - It also contains computer objects, domain-joined to contoso.local, used by employees with their respective user accounts

 - 1 Forest "fabrikam.com"
-    - This forest contains Users Accounts consolidated from all contoso.local forests (if multiple exist)
+    - This forest contains user accounts consolidated from all contoso.local forests (if multiple exist)

-- No Trust exist between Fabrikam.com and Contoso Forests
+- No trust exists between fabrikam.com and any contoso.local forests.

 - 1 Tenant "0x1mati.online" with Managed (Password Hash Sync) authentication configuration

-- 1 MIM Sync Service (or equivalent) to Synchronize (and provision) required attribute from Contoso.local forest to fabrikam.com forest
+- 1 MIM Sync Service (or equivalent) to Synchronize (and provision) required attributes from Contoso.local forest to fabrikam.com forest

-- 1 Entra ID Connect Server (in Fabrikam), that synchronize Users objects consolidated from Fabrikam.com to Entra ID, and Sync Computers object from Contoso Forest to perform Hybrid Join
+- 1 Entra ID Connect server (located in fabrikam.com) that synchronizes user objects from fabrikam.com to Entra ID and synchronizes computer objects from contoso.local to enable Hybrid Join.

 ![](assets/Cloud%20Kerberos%20Trust%20in%20Disconnected%20forest/2025-05-21-00-55-53.png)
 ---